memfault/interrupt/_drafts/gdbundle.md

 ## A Few More Examples

-Given the flexibility of gdbundle itself, it can allow developer to package up any of the already existing GDB scripts and make installation easier for everyone.
+Given the flexibility of gdbundle itself, it can allow the developer to package up any of the already existing GDB scripts and make installation easier for everyone.

 Here are a few more examples of plugins I've created that wrap popular packages